solutionman/Files/readme.txt

-program can take optional arguments: nameOfFile and r for example this command will create or open file test.txt ./out test.txt and this command will create and replace current file (if it already exists) test.txt ./out test.txt r
+program can take optional arguments: nameOfFile and r for example this command will create or open file test.txt ./out test.txt this command will create and replace current file (if it already exists) test.txt ./out test.txt r and this command will open file test.txt for editing ./out test.txt o